-Going one level deeper, think of Square as a credit card processing service that makes it easy for businesses to start taking card and mobile payments.
-Merchants can use Square to accept mobile credit card payments from their customers and create a seamless selling process from anywhere.
+Going one level deeper, think of Square as a credit card processing service that makes it easy for businesses to start accepting card and mobile payments.
+Merchants can use Square to take mobile credit card payments from their customers and create a seamless selling process from anywhere.
 Square’s services also include point of sale, inventory, and employee management.

 How Much Does It Cost To Use Square?

 Square’s rates at a glance vary by the type of transactions businesses are processing.
-Without breaking out a calculator and crunching numbers, businesses can expect to pay from one of these four rates with Square:
+Without breaking out a calculator and crunching numbers, here’s a look at how much Square charges:

 Per-transaction rates and fees aren’t exactly attractive all on their own to small businesses.
-Square promises no monthly fees, statement fees, or minimums to help growing businesses remain flexible with the payment processing solutions they choose to use at any given time.
+Square promises no monthly fees, statement fees, or minimums to help growing businesses remain flexible.

 What Does Square Do?
-A Quick Guide To Square Services
+A Quick Guide To Square Products & Services

-Square has become much more than just the swipe-based smartphone processing system that it started as when it launched in 2009.
-Since then, the Square business model has evolved, and features like a robust mobile POS app, payroll, inventory and employee management, online store, and email marketing have all come together under Square’s umbrella of business-centric services.
+Square has become much more than just a swipe-based smartphone processing system.
+The Square business model has evolved, and features like a robust mobile POS app, payroll, inventory and employee management, online store, and email marketing have all come together under Square’s umbrella of business-centric services.
 A true all-in-one service like that may sound too good to be true, but if you’re wondering “is Square legit?” the answer is yes.
 Some features are basic, but Square really tries to offer everything a business might need.

 What Is A Square Account & How Do You Get One?